Arbitrary high-order unconditionally stable methods for reaction-diffusion equations with inhomogeneous boundary condition via Deferred Correction: Introduction

 We suppose that $M$ is positive definite and the function $f$ satisfies the following two monotonicity conditions

 and

 where $\mu_0$ is a nonnegative real, and $\tau$ is an arbitrary continuous real-valued function.
+In addition, for inhomogeneous Neumann boundary conditions, we suppose that

-These conditions guarantee the existence of a solution of problem (\ref{a1}) in $L^2\left( 0,T;H_0^1(\Omega)\cap H^2(\Omega)\right)$ (see for instance \cite{lions1969quelques, temam1997infinite, evans1998partial}), and uniqueness and high order regularity can be deduced.
+where $\mu_1$ is a positive real.
+Conditions (\ref{a2})-(\ref{a3}) guarantee the existence of a solution of problem (\ref{a1}) in $L^2\left( 0,T;H^2(\Omega)\right)$ (see for instance \cite{lions1969quelques, temam1997infinite, evans2010partial}), and uniqueness and high order regularity can be deduced.
 The conditions (\ref{a2})-(\ref{a3}) are at least satisfied by any polynomial of odd degree with positive leading coefficient, and the matrix $M$ is supposed to be constant only for the sake of simplicity.
 In fact, all our results remain true replacing the operator $M\Delta $ by an elliptic operator $L$:

-where the coefficients $a^{i,j}$, $b^i$ and $c_0$ are smooth functions, and $a^{i,j}=a^{j,i}$ (see, e.g., \cite[p.292]{evans1998partial} for a definition of elliptic operator).
-The analysis also remains true substituting the Dirichlet condition in (\ref{a1}) by Neumann conditions.
+where the coefficients $a^{i,j}$, $b^i$ and $c_0$ are smooth functions, and $a^{i,j}=a^{j,i}$ (see, e.g., \cite[p.314]{evans2010partial} for a definition of elliptic operator).